myanmar - peacebuilding

 Starting Point

-As a native of Pa-O, Nan Yin Yin Soe was taught a slogan called “Think globally, Act locally”.
-Thus, she was interested in politics to contribute to improving her society.
-She learned through various methods step by step.
-As a person interested in politics, when she learned the actual condition of her ethnic groups, she wondered what she could do with her capabilities.
-She hopes that not only her ethnic group but also all other ethnic groups in Myanmar will enjoy the rights they deserve.
-She also aspires to do her best to create a peaceful society by following a federal system that suits Myanmar.
+As a native of Pa-O, Ms. Nan Yin Yin Soe was taught a slogan called “Think globally, Act locally”.
+She was interested in politics to contribute to the improvement of her society.
+She aspires to fight for the rights of ethnic groups in Myanmar so that they can get what they deserve and to create a peaceful society by following a federal system that suits Myanmar.

-She pointed out that the issues related to the NCA roadmap adopted in 2015 have not been resolved.
+She pointed out that the issues related to the Nationwide Ceasefire Agreement (NCA) roadmap adopted in 2015 have not been resolved.
 She thinks the political framework should be reviewed and drawn according to the current situation.
-The question of how many stakeholders are recognised, accepted and invited to the round table talks should be revisited, and their aspirations should not be underestimated.
-Every discussion cannot be a win-win situation, but trust building can make a difference.
-It would be better if the government could organise more informal meetings.
-It will not be sustainable if the public does not understand or participate in the peace process.
-Therefore, the public should be informed about the peace processes that the government has been implementing.
+The question of how many stakeholders are recognised, accepted and invited to the roundtable talks should be revisited, and their aspirations should not be underestimated.
+She stated that although every discussion cannot be a win-win situation, trust-building can make a difference.
+Additionally, she suggested that the government hold informal meetings to inform the public about the peace processes so that they can understand or participate in them.

 Peace Journey

-As for challenges in Shan State, where she resides, Buddhists constitute over 90%, and the rest are of mixed religions.
-To cite an example, men dominate in religious positions.
-Religious leaders are still influential, and traditions and customs still prevail.
-Women should play a role in peace processes depending on their capabilities and performance.
-Although there are many risks, she and her group encouraged and helped women for women’s empowerment.
+Notably, she has also been actively involved in the fight for women’s rights, including the Women, Peace and Security (WPS) agenda, to this day.
+Yet, as a woman, she faces challenges in a male-dominated environment.
+Mainly, Shan State, where she resides, is composed of over 90% Buddhists.
+There, male religious leaders continue to hold significant influence, and traditions and customs prevail.
+Against this circumstance, she argued women should play a role in peace processes depending on their capabilities and performance.
+Although there are many risks, she and her group encouraged and helped women’s empowerment.

 Success Stories

-The goal of conflict prevention or mitigation strategies is to extinguish the flames of civil war and to establish a peaceful country.
-The Nationwide Ceasefire Agreement (NCA) 2012 was signed in 2015 with eight ethnic armed groups.
-The process continued under the NLD government, and in 2018, Mon and Lahu joined, totalling 10 groups.
+As the peace process is a lengthy journey, success may not come instantly.
+From her perspective, the goal of conflict prevention or mitigation strategies is to extinguish the flames of civil war and to establish a peaceful country.
+The 2012 NCA was signed in 2015 with eight ethnic armed groups.
+The process continued under the National League for Democracy-led government.
+In 2018, several Mon and Lahu ethnic groups joined, bringing the total signatories to 10 groups.
 Later, peace conferences were held.
-After 2021, the SAC government invited groups that had signed up for the NCA to hold meetings.
-However, during 2024, the discussions are suspended.
+After 2021, the State Administration Council government invited the signatories to hold meetings.
+Unfortunately, discussions are suspended in 2024.

 Accessibility